NilutpalNath/RecoNet/README.md

   <br>os.chdir('RecoNet')
   <br>!gdown --id 1uYLvjymU8yuFf0PZAmF5ltgMo0BvFGOa
   <br>!gdown --id 14x3TgzhFl-XCHjJHtX-mZrtTSkJgIIey

-  Then run the cell by pressing Shift+Enter

-5. Type the following command in a new cell and run the cell:
   <br>!python main.py
+  Then run the cell by pressing Ctrl+Enter

-  <br>Please be patient as it takes time to run.
+6. Please be patient as it takes some time to run.
-  <br>When the cursor appears to take input click on it.
+   When the cursor appears to take input, click on it.
 An input field will appear.
 Type in it and press Enter.

+Note: The accepted ratings are from 1 to 10.
+Their meanings are as follows -
+      10 -> Masterpiece
+      9  -> Outstanding
+      8  -> Very Good
+      7  -> Good
+      6  -> Above average
+      5  -> Average
+      4  -> Below average
+      3  -> Bad
+      2  -> Barely acceptable
+      1  -> Trash

-# Thank you for your help in testing the system.
+### Thank you for your help in testing the system.